mlcommons/medperf/docs/getting_started/data_owner_demo.md

 ## 4. Execute the Benchmark

-Let's run the benchmark now!
-We have a command that runs all the models related to the benchmark effortlessly.
+MedPerf provides a command that runs all the models of a benchmark effortlessly.
 You only need to provide two parameters:

 - The benchmark ID you want to run, which is `1`.
 - The server UID of your data, which is `1`.